 Merchants in the United States pay some of the highest interchange rates, or “swipe fees,” in the world.
 These fees are a significant line item for merchants – often the second largest expense after labor.
-Global card companies, along with major issuers, establish these rates in an anticompetitive manner that harms retailers and our customers.
+Global card companies, along with major issuers, establish these rates in an anticompetitive manner that harms retailers and customers.
 The retail community is seeking reforms that increase transparency and competition through legislative and legal action.

 RILA is working with the Federal Reserve and FTC to ensure merchants’ right to route transactions across an option of networks is protected under federal law.
-With debit swipe fee reform upheld in the “Financial CHOICE Act,” RILA will begin working with members of both parties to develop a pathway for legislation aimed at bringing competition to the credit card market.
+With debit swipe fee reform upheld in the “Financial CHOICE Act,” RILA is working with members of both parties to develop a pathway for legislation aimed at bringing competition to the credit card market.